joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

 }
 {% endhighlight %}

-Now add the following methods to the controller for the above cshtml file:
+Now add the following usings and methods to the controller for the above cshtml file:

 {% highlight c# %}
+using Microsoft.AspNet.Authentication.Cookies;
+using Microsoft.AspNet.Authentication.OpenIdConnect;
+using Microsoft.AspNet.Http.Authentication;

+...

 public IActionResult SignIn()
 {
     return new ChallengeResult(OpenIdConnectDefaults.AuthenticationScheme, new AuthenticationProperties